aaronmams/jekyll-now/_posts/2017-03-03-A python wrapper for pulling census bureau data.md

 ![conda screenshot](/images/conda_screenshot.png)

-Grab total number of males 18-19 by state and coerce to pandas data frame
+Use the 'get' method to grab total number of males 18-19 by state and coerce to pandas data frame.
+You can see other available methods [here](https://pypi.python.org/pypi/census).

 ```python
 from census import Census